LucCADORET/ProcPlanets/README.md

 More important is on top (or not)

+- add some textures ?
+  - would be nice to have a drag and drop to test a texture
+- atmosphere !!
+- ocean shader
-- can delete the depth stencil of the ocean pipeline
+  - the transparency of the ocean when there's no light is ugly
+  - actual waves ??
 - add a slow rotation of the planet: can give a better idea of the of the looks of the shadows
 - shadows:
   - how to make the shadows less "blocky" ? is there other methods to do the shadows ?